Hit enter to search or ESC to close

 The aid shall cover the following eligible costs:

-1. The construction, acquisition, including leasing, or improvement of immovable property, with land only being eligible to an extent not exceeding 10 % of total eligible costs of the operation concerned
+a) the construction, acquisition, including leasing, or improvement of immovable property, including investments in passive in-house wiring or structured cabling for data networks and, if necessary, the ancillary part of the passive network on the private property outside the building, with land purchase only being eligible to an extent not exceeding 10% of the total eligible costs of the operation concerned;

-2. The purchase or lease purchase of machinery and equipment up to the market value of the asset
+b) the purchase or lease purchase of machinery and equipment up to the market value of the asset;

-3. General costs linked to expenditure referred to in points (a) and (b), such as architect, engineer and consultation fees, fees relating to advice on environmental and economic sustainability, including feasibility studies; feasibility studies shall remain eligible expenditure even where, based on their results, no expenditure under in points (a) and (b) is incurred
+c) the general costs linked to expenditure referred to in points a) and b) listed above, such as architect, engineer and consultation fees, fees relating to advice on environmental and economic sustainability, sustainable energy, energy efficiency and the production and use of renewable energy, including feasibility studies; feasibility studies shall remain eligible expenditure even where, based on their results, no expenditure under the categories listed above is incurred;

-4. Acquisition or development of computer software and acquisitions of patents, licenses, copyrights, trademarks.
+d) the acquisition, development or usage fees of computer software, cloud and similar solutions and acquisitions of patents, licenses, copyrights, and trademarks;

 Costs, other than those referred to in paragraph (a) and (b), connected with leasing contracts, such as lessor’s margin, interest refinancing costs, overheads and insurance charges shall not be considered to be eligible costs.

-The aid intensity or total aid resulting from the loan shall not exceed 40% of the amount of the eligible costs.
+The aid intensity or total Aid resulting from the loan shall not exceed 65 % of the amount of the eligible costs.

 Aid provided in the form of a discounted loan shall be discounted to its value at the moment it is granted.
 The eligible costs shall be discounted to their value at the moment the aid is granted.
 The interest rate to be used for discounting purposes shall be the discount rate applicable at the moment the aid is granted.